ganelson/inform-evolution/proposals/0014-inter-names-for-rulebooks.md

 The Inform examples, built-in extensions and test cases have all had their usages of `translates into Inter as` replaced with the appropriate syntax in each case.

+The list of constructs which can be `accessible to Inter as` is:

+`NAME action`			| for an action name
+`NAME activity`			| for an activity
+`NAME kind`				| for a kind of object, or a kind of value `NAME object`			| for an object
+`NAME phrase`			| for a `To ...` phrase with a `(this is NAME)` name `NAME property`			| for a property
+`NAME rules/rulebook`	| for a rulebook
+`table NAME`			| for a table with a name beginning "table" `NAME table column`		| for a table column
+`NAME value`			| for one of the enumerated values of a kind of value

+Note that elaborate kind constructions such as `list of numbers kind` cannot be made accessible to Inter: only so-called "base kinds".

+The list of constructs which can be `defined by Inter as` is:

+`NAME property`			| for a property
+`NAME rule`				| for a rule with a name ending in the word "rule" `NAME variable`			| for a global variable
+`understand token NAME`	| so e.g. `understand token horse showground` for `[horse showground]`

+Note that properties are the only constructs which can go in both directions, i.e., either defined in I7 source text and made accessible to Inter with some identifier name, or else defined in Inter and accessible to I7 with some source text name.

 ## Rulebook and activity naming